Inside: A guide to creating healthy and fun snacks your kids actually eat…and totally love!

-Easy, healthy snacks for the win
+Easy, healthy snacks kids will love

 When it comes to healthy snacking, quality can be key.
 When you buy organic, non-GMO, free-range or cage-free and grass-fed/grass-finished options, you are investing in the health of you and your family for the long-term.
 I’ve found I spend more on healthy options but less on processed junk that does nothing for my family’s health.

 Thanks to some awesome online companies, having healthy foods on-hand all the time is so easy.
 A few of my favorites are Butcherbox (affiliate link), for delicious, quality meat (grass-finished) and Thrive Market for my pantry staples…things like nuts, nut

 - Banana or apple slices topped with nut butter.
 When it comes to nut butter, there is such a wonderful assortment available.
 Almond, Cashew, Peanut, Walnut, or my personal favorite—sunflower seed butter!

 - Multi-grain crackers and cheese.
 If you’re a gluten-free or gluten-aware household, there are plenty of great gluten-free cracker options available as well.

 - Veggies with hummus.
 Store-bought hummus is fine, but home-made is delicious and pretty easy to make!